kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-33: Ziggurat of Kauket, Second Step

-The second step suffered less damage in antiquity.
-It rises 15’ above the first step and 25’ above the level of the marsh.
-It is accessed either via stairs from 10-32 or via the bridge (10-21) leading from area 10-20.
-A single door on the south wall leads inward to area 10-37.
-The riser for the third step is once again carved with images of Kauket smiting all manner of foes, both demonic, mammalian, and unknown.
+* The second step rises 15’ above the first (25’ above the marsh) and suffered less damage in antiquity.
+	* It is accessed either via stairs from 10-32 or the bridge (10-21) from 10-20.
+	* A single door on the south wall leads inward to area 10-37.
+	* The riser for the third step is carved with images of Kauket smiting all manner of foes, both demonic, mammalian, and unknown.

+* Unalerted
-Unalerted: If the complex is not expecting the PCs’ arrival, there will be 4-7 pilgrims waiting to visit area 10-37.
-Watching them are two heqeti builders.
+	* 4-7 pilgrims wait to visit 10-37.
+Watching them are 2 heqeti builders.

-Alerted: iI the heqeti are prepared for intruders, then the step will be empty.
+* Alerted
+	* The step is empty.

 4-7 heqeti hopper pilgrims (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 28, 27, 26, 25, 24, 22, 20; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.